lorinkoz/django-pgschemas/SECURITY.md

 Alternatively, use GitHub's integrated vulnerability report.
 Expect a response in 24 to 48 hours.

-If you report is accepted, we will work to publish a patch as soon as possible.
+If your report is accepted, we will work to publish a patch as soon as possible.
 We will also provide an advisory covering the details of the vulnerability, as well as the affected versions.